curityio/nginx_oauth_proxy_module/README.md

 AES256-GCM uses authenticated encryption, so invalid cookies are rejected with a 401 response:

 - Cookies encrypted with a different encryption key
-- Cookie payloads that have been tampered with
+- Cookies where any part of the payload has been tampered with

 #### Error Responses

-The main failure scenarios are summarized below:
+The common failure scenarios are summarized below:

 | Failure Type | Description | Error Status |
 | ------------ | ----------- | ------------ |